Installing vSphere Integrated Containers (VIC)

 Part 1 of this blogseries explained what VIC is, why and when you should use it and which components are included.
 VIC is open sourced by VMware so you can grab a copy at https://vmware.github.io/vic/.
 For enterprise support, vSphere Enterprise Plus is required and a commercial copy of VIC needs to be procured.
 For my lab purposes, the open source release will do just fine ;-).

-This blogseries covering VIC is divided into four blogposts:
+This blogseries covering VIC is divided into three blogposts: